 Nowadays, Nieborów is the residenital museum of interiors from the period of 17th to 19th century.
 The museum exhibits furnishings and collections of sculpture, paintings, bronzes, silvers, porcelain, glass, clocks and books.
 It was also supplemented by the works of both fine and decorative arts from collection of National Museum in Warsaw.
 Palace and the regular (French) Garden in Nieborów as well as English (Romantic sentimental) Garden in Arkadia were renovated and made available for visitors as Palace-Garden Residence.
 In 1987 Museum in Nieborów and Arkadia was awarded with Golden Medal by the Ministrer of Culture and Fine Arts and in 1994 with European Award – ‘Europa-Preis für Denkmalphlege’ by foundation FVS in Hamburg for preservation and maintenance of Nieborów–Arkadia Palace-Garden Residence.

 In 1945, together with establishing museum of interiors, the Creative Works Centre for writers, artists and scientists was founded.
-It is situated in the rooms on the third floor of the palace and in Hunting Pavilion.
-Nieborów Museum serves also as the venue for international conferences and diplomatic meetings.
+It was situated in the rooms on the third floor of the palace and in Hunting Pavilion.